johnwarden/jonathanwarden.com/content/language-design/pass-through-lists.md

 ### Further Possibilities

-Using the same semantics for passing/returning values to/from functions could further allow a language designer to implement some useful new language features consistently on both sides of the interface to a function: named parameters (named return values), optional and default values (optional and default return values), type constraints, variable-length argument (and return value) lists, pattern matching, and nested deconstructing assignments.
+Using the same semantics for passing/returning values to/from functions could further enable some useful new language features consistently on both sides of the interface to a function: named parameters (named return values), optional and default values (optional and default return values), type constraints, variable-length argument (and return value) lists, pattern matching, and nested deconstructing assignments.
 I hope to explore some of these features in future posts.

 ## Synopsis of Pass-Through List Rules